How is Volkswagen reputation after emissions admission scandal?

-As reporting on the VW emissions fraud gathers pace (currently there are over 1.6m+ references to this detected in alva’s live platform) and discussions turn to the medium and long-term reputation damage of the revelations to Volkswagen, it seems timely to use alva’s integrated metrics system to consult the publically-available data and provide an evidence-based perspective on this subject.
+As reporting on the VW emissions fraud gathers pace (currently there are over 1.6m+ references to this detected in alva Live platform) and discussions turn to the medium and long-term reputation damage of the revelations to Volkswagen.
+What is Volkswagen reputation after scandal?
+Is Volkswagen reputation damaged?

 Where there has been a lack of real insight is on whether the issue itself will ultimately affect customer purchasing decisions.